 - Diuretics (water pills) -- to help reduce the amount of fluid in your abdomen or legs.
 Diuretics include spironolactone (Aldactone) and furosemide (Lasix).

-- Lactulose -- given for hepatic encephalopathy, brain and nervous system damage caused by a buildup of ammonia in the blood.
-A damaged liver may not be able to clean the blood of ammonia, and lactulose, a synthetic sugar, can help stop your intestines from creating ammonia.
+- Lactulose -- given for brain and nervous system damage caused by a buildup of ammonia in the blood (hepatic encephalopathy).
+A damaged liver may not be able to clean the blood of ammonia.
+Lactulose, a synthetic sugar, can help stop your intestines from creating ammonia.

 Surgery and Other Procedures